 What connectivity package applies to Tesla cars purchased privately and have transferred ownership?

-Tesla cars purchased privately or via third-party and have transferred ownership on or before January 20, 2020 will have free Premium Connectivity for the lifetime of the car (excluding retrofits or upgrades required for any features or services externally supplied to the vehicle – e.g. telecommunications network).
+Tesla cars purchased privately or via third-party that are eligible for Premium Connectivity according to the above mentioned table, and have transferred ownership on or before January 20, 2020, will have free Premium Connectivity for the lifetime of the car (excluding retrofits or upgrades required for any features or services externally supplied to the vehicle – e.g. telecommunications network).